EricLBuehler/mistral.rs/docs/PHI3.5MOE.md

 - Context length of **128k tokens**
 - Trained on **4.9T tokens**
 - 16 experts (16x3.8B parameters) with **6.6B active parameters**
-- Expect inference performance of a 7B model: automatic expert offloading coming soon!
+- Expect inference performance of a 7B model

 ## About the MoE mechanism
 1) Compute router gating logits